Randomystick/Steam/README.md

 # Steam
-autoexec.cfg files for the Source games I play.
+config and ini files for the games I play.